-The virus infects epidermis and divides in the cytoplasm of epithelial cells.
-This leads to enlargement of the cells and formation of cytoplasmic inclusions.
+The virus infects the epidermis and divides in the cytoplasm of epithelial cells.
+This leads to the enlargement of the cells and the formation of cytoplasmic inclusions.

 Cellular proliferation produces lobulated epidermal growths.
-These growths that compress epidermal papillae.
+These growths compress epidermal papillae.
 The basal layer remains intact.

 Cells at the center of the lesion show the greatest distortion.
 Ultimately, these cells are destroyed and this forms large hyaline bodies called molluscum bodies or Henderson-Paterson bodies.
 These contain cytoplasmic masses of virus material.